Modified Hamiltonian Monte Carlo for Bayesian inference

 \subsubsection{Banana-shaped Distribution}

-We begin with a comparison of a space exploration achieved by MMHMC, Random Walk Metropolis-Hastings (RWMH), Hamiltonian Monte Carlo (HMC) and Riemann Manifold HMC (RMHMC) in sampling of a 2-dimensional, non-linear target.
+We begin with a comparison of a space exploration achieved by MMHMC, RWMH, HMC and RMHMC in sampling of a 2-dimensional, non-linear target.
 The idea is to illustrate a representative mechanism of exploring a space for each tested method by generating a typical trajectory of a single Markov chain.
-Given data $\mathbf y=\{y_k\}_{k=1}^K$ we sample from a banana-shaped posterior distribution of the parameter $\boldsymbol{\theta}=(\theta_1,\theta_2)$ (\cite{GC11}, discussion by Bornn and Cornebise) for which the likelihood and prior distributions are given as
+Given data $\mathbf y=\{y_k\}_{k=1}^K$ we sample from the banana-shaped posterior distribution of the parameter $\boldsymbol{\theta}=(\theta_1,\theta_2)$ \citep{BC11} for which the likelihood and prior distributions are given as

 respectively.
-Due to independency in the data and parameters, the posterior distribution is proportional to
+Due to independency in the data and parameters, the posterior distribution $\pi(\boldsymbol{\theta}|\mathbf y)$ is proportional to

 \paragraph{Experimental setting.} Data $\{y_k\}_{k=1}^K$, $K=100$ are generated with $\theta_1+\theta_2^2=1$, $\sigma_{y}=2$ and $\sigma_{\theta}=1$.
 Sampling with the MMHMC method is performed using the Verlet integrator and the modified Hamiltonian \eqref{modHam4_an}, a fixed number of integration steps, a step size and a noise parameter with values $L=7, h=1/9, \varphi=0.5$, respectively.
-MMHMC is compared with RWMH, HMC and RMHMC for which simulation parameters are chosen as suggested in \citep{Lan:2012}.
+MMHMC is compared with RWMH, HMC and RMHMC for which simulation parameters are chosen as suggested by \citet{Lan:2012}.

 \paragraph{Results.} The dynamics of the four samplers is illustrated in Figure \ref{Fig:Banana_paths}, in which sampling paths (lines) of the first 15 accepted proposals (dots) are shown.
-RWMH just started to explore the parameter space and is still located in the low-density tail.
-In contrast, other methods already visited high-density regions.
+RWMH just has started to explore the parameter space and is still located in the low-density tail.
+In contrast, other methods already have visited high-density regions.
 As expected, RMHMC efficiently tracks a local curvature of the parameter space and is able to move along the ridge to its full extent.
-On the other hand, HMC and MMHMC tend to move across rather than along the ridge with MMHMC sampling visibly broader than HMC does.
+On the other hand, HMC and MMHMC tend to move across rather than along the ridge, with MMHMC sampling visibly broader than does HMC.